amitjohney/sylvatest/README.md

 And provide your gitlab username and a gitlab token with read access to repository and registry.
 ```
-GITLAB_USER=your_name GITLAB_TOKEN=glpat-XXXXXXX ./bootstrap.sh rke2-capd
+GITLAB_USER=your_name GITLAB_TOKEN=glpat-XXXXXXX ./bootstrap.sh environment-values/rke2-capd
 ```

+In the above command, we're just instructing the bootstrap script to use sample configuration provided in [environment-values/rke2-capd/](environment-values/rke2-capd/) directory.
+You will probably want to modify these values to adapt to your needs and environment (for example, you may want to change the management-cluster kustomisation path in [values.yaml](environment-values/rke2-capd/values.yaml)).

-You can also deploy cluster using the kubeadm infrastructure provider by providing the corresponding `kubeadm-capd` parameter
+You can also deploy cluster using the kubeadm infrastructure provider by using the corresponding `environment-values/kubeadm-capd` directory

 For now it will only deploy a single-node RKE2 cluster, but it's a starting point to add more stuff (rancher, [capi-rancher-import](https://gitlab.com/t6306/components/capi-rancher-import), workload-clusters...)